 The Elberta Beach is maintained by nature.
 Visitors and locals alike enjoy the (usually) less crowded undeveloped beach to the south of Frankfort Harbor.
-The Elberta Beach starts at the Elberta Pier and extends south for over a mile.
+The Elberta Beach starts at the Elberta Pier and extends south for approximately a half mile.
 Visitors to Elberta Beach should be aware of the following:

 - The only public access to the beach is from the Beach Parking Area at the base of Bye Road.
 While it may look like there are footpaths from Lakeside Blvd, they are actually on private property, please respect the owners.